You can intentionally use two distinct perspectives to skyrocket your happiness and minimize your angst on a day-to-day basis.

 • Approach situations like a journalist.

 Here are a couple of guidelines to try out:

-2. Dissociate when bad things are happening (do not pretend they aren’t happening – just change to the dissociated perspective – this is important).
+2. Dissociate when bad things are happening (don’t pretend they aren’t happening.
+Change to the dissociated perspective).

 It’s that simple.
 So, here’s your homework.
 Try using these two perspectives intentionally for a day – just one day.
-It may make a big difference for you!
+It will make a difference!

 So, knowing that I have limited truly happy memories to draw on I guess I should set about allowing myself to feel really good about the great things in my life now.
 I am learning that being in an associative state can greatly enhance my day-to-day experiences.

-Additionally, if you enjoyed this NLP lesson on Association/Dissociation you would also enjoy our NLP training where you can learn many techniques and modalities to help you grow in your awareness of yourself and others.
+Additionally, if you enjoyed this NLP lesson on Association/Dissociation you would also enjoy our life coach training where you can learn many techniques and modalities to help you grow in your awareness of yourself and others.
 Read more about it here.

 Send this to friend